 Gruffalo party trails North West England

 2024 is the 25th anniversary of the publication of the classic children’s book, The Gruffalo.
 To celebrate, Forestry England have put on a Gruffalo party trail at loads of their forests across England.
 There are a few sites in the North West where you can find this fun kid’s trail and I’m sharing details of these below.
-Find more Family days out North West here.
+Find more Family walks North West here.

 Julia Donaldson trails at Forestry England North West England